Foreign policy of the Truman administration: Japan

-Under the leadership of General Douglas MacArthur, the U.S. occupied Japan after the latter's surrender in August 1945.
+Under the leadership of General Douglas MacArthur, the U.S. occupied Japan after its surrender in August 1945.
 MacArthur presided over extensive reforms of the Japanese government and society on the New Deal model.
 He imposed a new constitution that established a parliamentary democracy and granted women the right to vote.
 He also reformed the Japanese educational system and oversaw major economic changes, although Japanese business leaders were able to resist the reforms to some degree.
 As the Cold War intensified in 1947, the Truman administration took greater control over the occupation, ending Japanese reparations to the Allied Powers and prioritizing economic growth over long-term reform.
 The Japanese suffered from poor economic conditions until the beginning of the Korean War, when heavy American purchases stimulated growth.
 In 1951, the United States and Japan signed the Treaty of San Francisco, which restored Japanese sovereignty and allowed the United States to maintain bases in Japan.
 Over the opposition of the Soviet Union and some other adversaries of Japan in World War II, the peace treaty did not contain punitive measures such as reparations.